hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

-# Terraform Cloud Workshops - Instructor Guide
+# HCP Terraform Workshops - Instructor Guide

-This guide will prepare you to deliver a 3/4 day [Terraform Cloud on AWS/Azure/GCP Workshop](https://hashicorp.github.io/workshops).
+This guide will prepare you to deliver a 3/4 day [HCP Terraform on AWS/Azure/GCP Workshop](https://hashicorp.github.io/workshops).

 Because the content is almost identical, we will cover the instructions for all three major cloud vendors (Azure/AWS/GCP) in one document.

 This workshop content is suitable for HashiCorp prospects and customers.
-The workshop is a combination of lecture slides and hands-on labs that introduce Terraform Cloud features and is targeted toward intermediate users.
+The workshop is a combination of lecture slides and hands-on labs that introduce HCP Terraform features and is targeted toward intermediate users.
 The workshop may be presented in-person, over the web, or as a self-guided tutorial.

 The workshop alternates between lectures with accompanying slides and hands-on lab exercises.
 New concepts that are introduced in the slides are reinforced in the labs.
 As an instructor you should be well familiar with the slide deck and training labs.
 Go through the course and make sure you understand all of the major concepts and lab exercises.